redpanda-data/connect/docs/processors/README.md

   query: ""
 ```

-Parses a message part as a JSON blob and attempts to apply a JMESPath expression
+Parses a message as a JSON document and attempts to apply a JMESPath expression
 to it, replacing the contents of the part with the result.
 Please refer to the
 [JMESPath website](http://jmespath.org/) for information and tutorials regarding
 the syntax of expressions.